adrianlzt/cerebro/linux/performance/proc/pid_specific.md

 To clarify, ->sleep_start reports the start of interruptible sleep, and there is ->block_start for uninterruptible case.

 avg_wakeup gives the average time the thread spent blocking.

+se.wait_runtime
+     scheduler-internal metric that shows how much out-of-balance this task's execution history is compared to what execution time it could get on a "perfect, ideal multi-tasking CPU".
+So if wait_runtime gets negative that means it has spent more time on the CPU than it should have.
+If wait_runtime gets positive that means it has spent less time than it "should have".
+CFS sorts tasks in an rbtree with this value as a key and uses this value to choose the next task to run. (with lots of additional details - but this is the raw scheme.)
+It will pick the task with the largest wait_runtime value. (i.e. the task that is most in need of CPU time.)

+The "sum_exec_runtime/nr_switches" number is also interesting: it shows the average time ('scheduling atom') a task has spent executing on the CPU between two context-switches.
+The lower this value, the more context-switching-happy a task is.